alexsergivan/transliterator/README.md

 Golang Transliterator provides one-way string transliteration.
 It takes Unicode text and coverts to ASCII characters.
+Example use-case: transliterate cyrilic city name to be able to use it in the url ("Київ" ==> "Куiv").

 For now, only these languages have specific transliteration rules: DE, DA, EO, RU, BG, SV, HU, HR, SL, SR, NB, UK, MK, CA, BS.
 For other languages, general ASCII transliteration rules will be applied.
 Also, this package supports adding custom transliteration rules for your specific use-case.
 Please check the examples section below.